liutiez/ai-on-z-fraud-detection/src/Readme.md

 # Readme
-CCF sample start up with below steps:
+CCF low latency inference reference implementation can be started up with below steps:

 ##  0)  Prerequisites
 ### 0.1) Generate prerequisites by running Notebook from below link